 Penelope Cruz – the best Spanish actress since Mrs Franco.

-Tapas, the acceptable face of having an entire meal made up of starters.
+Tapas, the acceptable face of having lots of starters.

 Abba – the soundtrack to a million hen parties/nervous breakdowns.